Minamitorishima: Geography and geology

 Minamitorishima is very remote.
 There is no other land for over 1000 km in any direction.

+Minamitorishima is located some 1848 km southeast of Tokyo and 1267 km east of the closest Japanese island, South Iwo Jima of the Volcano Islands, and nearly on a straight line between mainland Tokyo and Wake Island, 1415 km further to the east-southeast.
+The closest island to Minamitorishima is East Island in the Mariana Islands, which is 1015 km to the west-southwest.

 The island is triangular in shape, and has a saucer-like profile, with a raised outer rim of between 5 and 9 m above sea level.
 The central area of the island is 1 m below sea level.
 Minamitorishima is surrounded by fringing reefs, which range from 50 to 300 m in width, enclosing a shallow lagoon, which is connected with the open ocean by narrow passages on the southern and northeastern sides.

 Outside the reef, the ocean depths quickly plunge to over 1000 m.
 The island has a total land area of 1.51 km2.
 It takes about 45 minutes to walk around the island.

 The sea is clear in the shallow area around Minamitorishima.
 At night, no light pollution occurs, so rarely noticed stars are clearly visible in the sky.

 The island does not have soil adequate to produce substantial crops, so food is brought in by supply ships and planes.
-The only food grown on the island is papaya, mustard greens, and coconuts, and saltwater fish are caught offshore.
+The only food grown on the island is papaya, mustard greens, and coconuts.
+Saltwater fish are caught offshore.

 Minamitorishima area rare-earth deposits

 After China restricted exports of strategic rare-earth oxides (REOs) in 2009, Japan started to explore its seabeds for deposits.

-In January 2013, a deep-sea research vessel of the Japan Agency for Marine-Earth Science and Technology obtained seven deep-sea mud core samples from the seafloor at 5,600 to 5,800 m depth, about 250 km south of the island.
+In January 2013, a deep-sea research vessel of the Japan Agency for Marine-Earth Science and Technology obtained seven deep-sea mud core samples from the seafloor at 5600 to 5800 m depth, about 250 km south of the island.
 The research team found a mud layer 2 to 4 m beneath the seabed that is extremely concentrated in REO.
 Analytical results showed that the maximum REO content in the mud was up to 0.66%.

-In 2018 a scientific study of the seabed mud resulted in an estimate of 16 million tons of REO mineralised sediments within the studied area.
+In 2018, a scientific study of the seabed mud estimated that 16 million tons of REO mineralised sediments were within the studied area.
 The calculated rare-earth element and yttrium content for the research area was more than 16 million tons (average = 964 ppm).

+In February 2026, the Japanese government announced the retrieval of sediment containing rare earth minerals at a depth of 6000 m below sea level off the island's coast.